 The issues raised in the lawsuit echo developments in the ongoing legal and political debate surrounding joint employers and their obligations to their workforces.
 In a recent opinion issued in January 2017, the U.S. Court of Appeals for the Fourth Circuit held a construction general contractor to be a joint employer of workers installing drywall with a subcontractor.
 In doing so, the court rejected narrow approaches to determining joint employment under the Fair Labor Standards Act—the federal minimum wage and overtime law—and made clear that two entities are joint employers so long as they are “not completely disassociated” with respect to a worker’s employment.

 The lawsuit filed Thursday seeks collective and class-action status for three named plaintiffs and hundreds of other similarly situated NEMT drivers employed by MTM in the District, as well as back pay, liquidated damages and relief for fees associated with the litigation.
-The plaintiffs are represented by Joseph M. Sellers and Miriam R. Nemeth of Cohen Milstein Sellers & Toll PLLC and Michael T. Kirkpatrick and Patrick D. Llewellyn of Public Citizen Litigation Group.
+The plaintiffs are represented by Joseph M. Sellers of Cohen Milstein Sellers & Toll PLLC and Michael T. Kirkpatrick and Patrick D. Llewellyn of Public Citizen Litigation Group.

 About Cohen Milstein